Ron Washington: Manager of the Texas Rangers

 Referring to Washington, second baseman Ian Kinsler said: "I just love the way he never holds his emotion back, especially when he's managing.
 He hangs on every pitch, and it's great to know that your manager is in every single pitch and cares that much."
 In 2009 his salary was about $750,000.
 On November 4, 2010, Washington agreed to a two-year contract extension.

 On October 15, 2011, Washington managed the Rangers to their second World Series in as many years, when the Rangers defeated the Detroit Tigers in the ALCS.
 The Rangers eventually lost to the St. Louis Cardinals in 7 games, after twice being one strike away from the title in game 6.
 On January 30, 2012, Washington agreed to another two-year contract extension.
 That year, he led the Rangers to a five-game lead in the race for the AL West title over the Oakland Athletics on September 24, but lost seven of the last nine games and the team was relegated to the inaugural AL Wild Card Game, which they lost 5–1 to the Baltimore Orioles.

 On September 2, 2012, Washington earned his 507th win as a manager of the Texas Rangers, passing Johnny Oates for the second-most wins by a Rangers manager.
 On August 4, 2013, Washington passed Bobby Valentine for the most wins as a Rangers manager, at 582.

-Following the conclusion of the 2014 season, Washington traveled to Japan to manage a team of MLB All-Stars playing against All-Stars of Nippon Professional Baseball in the 2014 Major League Baseball Japan All-Star Series.
+Following the conclusion of the 2014 season, Washington was supposed to travel to Japan, but was replaced by John Farrell, to manage a team of MLB All-Stars playing against All-Stars of Nippon Professional Baseball in the 2014 Major League Baseball Japan All-Star Series.

-Resignation and return to coaching

 On September 5, 2014, Washington announced his resignation as manager of the Rangers, citing personal reasons.
-On September 11, 2014, it was announced by several media outlets that Ron Washington's resignation may be related to allegations of sexual assault against a reporter.
+On September 11, 2014, it was announced by several media outlets that Washington's resignation may be related to allegations of sexual assault against a reporter.
 On September 18, 2014, Washington announced that he had been having an extramarital affair, and that he had resigned to reconcile with his family.
 Washington's managerial record with the Rangers was 664–611 (.521), including four consecutive 90-win seasons (2010–13), and two pennants.
 However, his 2014 squad was only 53–87 (.379).

+Return to coaching

 Washington was hired as an infield coach by the Oakland Athletics on May 21, 2015.
-He became the A's third base coach on August 24, 2015.
+He became the Athletics' third base coach on August 24, 2015.

-In October 2016, it was learned that Washington was a finalist for the Atlanta Braves managerial vacancy.
+In October 2016, Washington was a finalist for the Atlanta Braves managerial vacancy.
 The Braves opted to promote interim manager Brian Snitker instead, and then announced the hiring of Washington as their new third base coach, replacing Bo Porter.
 Washington won his first World Series championship on November 2, 2021, as third-base coach for the Atlanta Braves.
+Washington remained the Braves' third-base coach through the 2023 season.